dragonflyoss/d7y.io/versioned_docs/version-v2.0.8/setup/upgrade.md

 ## Upgrade the cluster deployed by Helm {#upgrade-the-cluster-deployed-by-helm}

-User can deploy a Dragonfly2 cluster on kubernetes with Helm.
+User can deploy a dragonfly cluster on kubernetes with Helm.
-The [helm chart](https://github.com/dragonflyoss/helm-charts) is a project managed by Dragonfly2 Team.
+The [helm chart](https://github.com/dragonflyoss/helm-charts) is a project managed by dragonfly Team.
 User can query and download the latest version chart or history version from [Artifact Hub](https://artifacthub.io/packages/helm/dragonfly/dragonfly).